-- Neal Stephenson's Cryptonomicon\gets it more right - Kinakuta is large, old, and oil-rich - For cyberlibertarians, the physical body is an embarrassment - HavenCo's territoriality was theoretically anomalous - The pure vision imagines wholly online societies - But there is a problem ...
+- Neal Stephenson's Cryptonomicon. gets it more right - Kinakuta is large, old, and oil-rich - Cf. Iceland: a real nation-state with real democracy - For cyberlibertarians, the physical body is an embarrassment - HavenCo's territoriality was theoretically anomalous - Even its founders saw HavenCo as transitional